estherszliu/portfolio/README.md

 ```

 ### Home page
-In the Home page main tag, has two sections, first section is introduction and a picture, second section is lozenge display what skills I got.
+In the Home page main tag, there is two sections, the first section is an introduction and a picture, second section is set of lozenges display what skills I have.

 ![Home page](image-4.png)

-Here is the code for the home page:
+Here is a snippet of the code:
 ```html
 <main>
     <section>